One of the most interesting questions a beginner may have is ‘how to paper tune a bow?’

 Buy inexpensive furring strips from any store, or you can also use any scrap lumber that can be nailed to create a square frame.

-Use two eight-foot furring strips and a Sawzall to cut to length,
+Use two eight-foot furring strips and a Sawzall to cut to length, A handheld drill and 1-inch drywall screws to create this simple frame.

 You can also sharpen the legs to make it easier to pound the frame into the ground in front of your target.